 - Test for readiness by adding in a piece of onion and, once sizzling, add your onion and sauté until tender.
 Next add your garlic and cook for an additional 30 seconds until fragrant.

-- Mix it up and lock the lid, ensuring valve is in sealed position.
+Lastly add your pasta and pat down into the liquid without stirring, so noodles are covered.
+Lock the lid, ensuring valve is in sealed position.
 Set Instant Pot to 3 minutes at HIGH pressure.

 - Once the IP beeps, quickly release the pressure by turning the valve to vent and releasing the steam/pressure.
 Once the pin has dropped you may safely remove the lid.
 The pasta will seem a bit watery at first.
 Add your corn and black beans and mix well.
 Season with salt and pepper, to taste and sprinkle with cheese.
 Return the lid to the pot and allow the cheese to melt and the beans to warm through, approx. 1-2 minutes.
 I like my pasta slightly al-dente so if you'd like it a bit softer simply let it sit a little longer in the pot with the lid on and you're good to go!